 What's really in a bag of processed horse feed?

 Apart from what's in the ingredients list, that is.
 It's also those percentages that we need to be aware of.

-My vertical learning on All Things Feed began when I took my horses barefoot back in 2007,not because I particularly wanted to but because one of my horses, Kelso, had hooves that were disintegrating before me.
-I needed to do something radically different, and when I found 'barefoot, I learned that to achieve strong, healthy functioning unshod hooves, getting the diet right was the starting block, so I began to check the contents of my horse feed bags.
+My vertical learning on All Things Feed began when I took my horses barefoot back in 2007, because one of my horses, Kelso, had hooves that were disintegrating before me.
+I needed to do something radically different, and when I found 'barefoot, I learned that to achieve strong, healthy functioning unshod hooves, getting the diet right was the starting point, so I began to check the contents of my horse feed bags.
 I read the labels - more importantly, I read the analysis of the contents, usually the easy-to-miss scrappy white thing stitched through the seam of the bag.

 To say it was eye-opening was an understatement.
-Apart from the fact that most of them were jam-packed with high sugar content, most over a sky-high 10% (one well known chaff company still produces, as I type, a product at 17% sugar), the lists were full of ingredients that shouted chemical, mould inhibitors, synthetic vitamins and so on.
-Why not natural food?
+Apart from the fact that most of them were jam-packed with high sugar content, most over a sky-high 10% (one well known chaff company still produces, as I type, a product at 17% sugar), the lists were full of ingredients that shouted synthetic and junk.
+Why not real, natural food?

-As I became more aware I became more and more disillusioned with what the manufacturers were telling me was meant to be healthy for my horses, improved for competition horses, safe for laminitic horses.
+As I became more aware I became more disillusioned with the manufacturers' spin, telling me was meant to be healthy for my horses, improved for competition horses, safe for laminitic horses.
 This last claim really bugged me - this was back in the day when I was still struggling with my connemara, Murphy, he of the metabolic gut and his IR and EMS labels, so a high laminitis risk.